Aiven-Open/pghostile/README.md

 Starting ...

 [ * ] 1272 interesting functions have been identified
-[ * ] Testing functions
+[ * ] Testing 1697 functions
+[ * ] 895 exploitable functions found
-[ * ] 667 exploitable function calls have been tested
+[ * ] 908 function and parameters combinations run successfully
 [ * ] Creating exploit functions
 [ * ] Done!

-667 functions have been created
+895 functions have been created
 The './out' folder contains the output
 ```